 “What’s” Happening in Somerset County’s Real Estate Market?

-The Feds cut interest rates in September by .5% which was anticipated.
-More rate cuts are anticipated.
+The Feds cut interest rates in October by .5%, which was anticipated.
+Based on the October jobs report, more rate cuts are anticipated, most likely another .25% in December.

 In a broader context, the real estate market shows signs of returning to a more typical state.
 This usually starts at higher price points and moves down from there and from east to west.
 Fewer offers now exceed the asking price, and bids include contingencies such as mortgage approval, home sale, and inspection.
-The inventory of newly listed properties has remained steady as compared to previous months, contributing to an overall steadiness in total inventory.
+The inventory of newly listed properties has remained steady compared to previous months, contributing to an overall steadiness in total inventory.
 However, strong demand continues to outpace supply, leading to rising prices in our region.
-Already in higher price brackets, price pressure exists as those market segments move toward a balanced or even buyer-oriented market.
+Price pressure exists in higher price brackets as those market segments move toward a balanced or even buyer-oriented market.

 For those considering buying or selling, the answer lies within this analysis.
 The market strongly favors sellers due to the fast-moving inventory, which helps maintain price stability in our locality.
 However, there is a gradual shift toward a buyer’s market in the higher price ranges.
 Over the past years, prices have experienced significant increases—nearly 12% in 2020, 18% in 2021, 9% in 2022, and 11% in 2023.
 While a more modest 6% growth was anticipated for 2024, homes priced at $900K and above are seeing increased inventory, impacting their supply and demand dynamics.